 Spasticity is considered to be a positive sign of the upper motor neuron syndrome (UMNS), which refers to motor behaviors resulting from lesions proximal to the alpha motor neuron, therefore within the spinal cord or brain.
-Other positive features of UMNS include exaggerated muscle stretch reflexes and up-going plantar reflex.
+Other positive features of UMNS include exaggerated muscle stretch reflexes and up-going plantar reflexes.
 Negative features include motor weakness, slowed movement, loss of dexterity, or selective motor control.
 A UMN injury leads to loss of inhibition downstream and hypersensitivity of the reflex arc within the spinal cord.
-Many clinical scenarios can lead to spasticity, such as stroke, cerebral palsy (CP), anoxia, traumatic brain injury (TBI), spinal cord injury (SCI), multiple sclerosis (MS), and other central nervous system (CNS) neurodegenerative diseases.
+Many clinical scenarios can lead to spasticity, such as stroke, cerebral palsy (CP), anoxia, traumatic brain injury (TBI), spinal cord injury (SCI), multiple sclerosis (MS), and other neurodegenerative diseases.

 Of the diseases mentioned, spasticity affects approximately 35% of those with stroke, more than 90% with CP, about 50% of TBI patients, 40% of SCI patients, and between 37% and 78% of MS patients.

-A patient may present with new-onset spasticity after suffering a stroke, SCI, or TBI.
+A patient may present with new-onset spasticity after suffering from a stroke, SCI, or TBI.
 On the other hand, they may have been diagnosed with MS years ago or have had CP since infancy and present with new or worsening of pre-existing spasticity.
 On physical exam, hallmark findings include high muscle tone in muscle groups such as the shoulder adductors; elbow, wrist, and finger flexors; and forearm pronators.
 A characteristic finding in the hand includes a “thumb in palm” deformity, where excessive finger flexion and adduction of the thumb results in a clenched fist, with fingers wrapping around the thumb.
 In the lower extremities, the increased tone is especially prominent in the hip adductors, knee flexors and extensors, and plantar flexors and invertors of the ankle.
 Patients may report difficulty with footwear if their spasticity involves constant, high tone of the extensor hallucis longus or long toe flexors.
-On physical exam, the clinician will notice that spasticity varies with speed of movement; meaning the faster the muscle is moved or stretched, the greater the resistance to stretch or passive elongation is felt.
+On physical exam, the clinician will notice that spasticity varies with the speed of movement; meaning the faster the muscle is moved or stretched, the greater the resistance to stretch or passive elongation is felt.
 Additional physical exam findings include clonus, spastic co-contractions, and spastic dystonia.
 Clonus is defined as an alternating muscle contraction and relaxation of the agonist and antagonist muscles.
 Spastic co-contractions are abnormal antagonist contractions that present during voluntary agonist effort.
 Spastic dystonia is a muscle contraction that is present at rest, leading to a constant clinical posture that is highly sensitive to stretch.

 Penn Spasm Frequency Scale